 Once I started reading more about traditional foods, I learned about raw milk.
 I had always just assumed that milk was milk, and I hadn’t even realized that raw milk existed and that it could be safe and even beneficial to drink.

 It makes perfect sense to me now, though, that raw milk would be healthier, because it is a whole, unprocessed, traditional food.
 Pasteurization of milk became a common practice only in the last century.
-Before that, people drank raw milk and ate dairy products made from raw milk or from cultured raw milk.
+Before that, people drank raw milk and ate dairy products made from raw milk or from cultured raw milk like cheese and butter.

 Another benefits of raw milk is the fact that many people who have a hard time digesting regular milk often have no problem with raw milk.
 Since raw, unpasteurized and unhomogonized milk has all of the beneficial bacteria and enzymes intact as well as the full amount of fat to help the body process them, raw milk is much easier to digest.